-One slip here and it is a sheer drop down the chimney at the bottom.
+One slip here and it is a sheer drop down the chimney to The Styx down below.

-Are we losing all our valuable steam for the Roman baths up here?
-What is going on?
+The official story describing a single simple steam channel feeding Roman baths a long way away is looking more improbable, as we shall lose much of our valuable steam up The Rise here.
+What exactly is going on?
 And why is there a doorway here?
 We can clearly see two lines in white which would have sealed a door frame in place.

-Where is all the loose soil and stones coming from?
-The presumption is that if there is a doorway here the passage is likely to be human height, so there is perhaps a metre or so (3’3″) of this material under our feet.
+Where has all the loose soil and stones come from?
+If there is a doorway here the passage is likely to be human height, so there is perhaps a metre or so (3’3″) of loose material under our feet.

 Doc Paget claimed to have cleared enough away at one point to confirm there are steps underneath the soil.
-All traces of his efforts will have been covered over by material subsequently falling down in the years since.
+All traces of his efforts will have been covered over by material subsequently falling down, in subsequent years.

-Cutting steps again suggests regular human use.
-It’s a massive effort to cut steps into the rock just to hew out a steam channel.
-But steam here can play no part in the Roman baths scenario, it’s going in the wrong direction.
+If there are steps, then these again suggest regular human use.
+It’s a massive effort to cut steps into the rock, just to hew out a steam channel.
+But steam here can play no part in the Roman baths scenario, it’s headed in the wrong direction.